coffeenotfound/coffeenotfound.github.io/_posts/2016-11-1-this-isnt-stolen.md

 ---
 After I decided that it would be useful for me to have an OBJ parser in my pile of code.
 There is a lot of OBJ content kicking around, for example Morgan McGuire’s excellent data repository.

+This post is copied from somewhere, it's not my work and only used for testing.
+Will be deleted soon.

 OBJ is a text-based format, which means I’d need to write a parser, and 3D models are big, which means my parser shouldn’t be too slow.
 This got me thinking about the various options for tokenizing a string in C++, which led me to this StackOverflow thread.

 This is __bold__.
 That is not the only thing that exists, though; _italic_ also looks cool.
 Links look like [this](https://www.google.com).